 "It's been a crazy event," Harrington said.
 "The tricks that have been put down are spectacular.
 These are massive, massive tricks.
 A lot of these guys have pulled out new, bigger tricks, just even for the qualis.
 I think we're going to have an exciting show for the finals coming up."

 French skiers Matias Roche and Timothe Sivignon seemingly came out of nowhere to place 6th (178.50) and 7th (178.00).
-Their best World Cup rankings are a respective 8th this season and 6th in 2025, and only Sivignon has made a World Cup podium (2nd at Klagenfurt in 2025 and Copper in 2022).
+Only Sivignon has made a World Cup podium (finishing 2nd at Klagenfurt in 2025 and Copper in 2022).

 Eleven skiers received at least one individual jump score of 90-plus.
-Svancer and Ruud had two 90-plus scores apiece, while Frostad collected the judges' highest unique trick total of a 96.25 on his right nose butter double bio 1440.
+Svancer and Ruud had two 90-plus scores apiece, while Frostad collected the judges' highest single-trick score (96.25) for his right nose butter double bio 1440.

-Forehand said he learned the trick he landed on his second run — a nose-butter triple cork 1620 — for the first time three or four days ago.
-A second trick he learned — a nose-butter triple cork 1980 — he plans to do in the final.
+Forehand said he learned the trick he landed on his second run — a nose butter triple cork 1620 — three or four days ago.
+A second trick he learned — a nose butter triple cork 1980 — he plans to do in the final.

 “[The final is] going to be one of the best finals ever on skis," Forehand said.
 "If it's good weather like this, it'll be insane.
 People have been skiing so good.”